November 5-7, 2016.

 From November through to March, it can be tricky finding weather good enough to get up to the roof of Japan.
 I’d been eyeing the mountain forecast for weeks, and finally found what I’d been waiting for: a three-day easing of the notorious summit winds — just enough time for a couple of days and nights of high-altitude serenity.

 The trip kicked off at 5am, with a taxi from Kawaguchiko, up to the Subaru 5th station.
 The hike itself began at 6am, in the dark.
 It was cold but not bitterly so, and I didn’t have to use gloves until much farther up the mountain.

 The sun rose about half an hour after I’d headed off, coming through clouds as I reached the starting point of the Yoshida trail.
 It was a beautiful day, with a light breeze.

 At the snow line (around the 7th station) it became colder and windy, so I put on light gloves.
 From there it was a steady plod upwards.
 There were a few people heading up in ones and twos, all in good spirits, and I chatted and swapped chocolates and energy snacks with some of them.
 Above the 9th station it became steep and a little bit icy.
 The snow boots dug into the snow and gripped well though, so I didn’t bother with the crampons.

 Nice mid-morning views from around the 6th station

 It took me about 9 hours to reach the summit from the car park.
-Most people get up in a lot less, but with 21kg on my back, the climb was a real slog.
+Most people make it up in a lot fewer, but with 21kg on my back, the climb was a real slog.
 Especially so toward the top, where it became steeper and slippery.
 I’d planned for two nights on the summit though, so with no urgency, I was able to plod slowly without having to worry about the time.

 One of the Torii gates on the summit